 Home Equity Loans

-The fact that you are willing to put your home up as collateral assures that you will get a far lower interest rate on a home equity loan than what you’re paying the card companies.
+The fact you are willing to put your home up as collateral assures that you will get a far lower interest rate on a home equity loan than what you’re paying the card companies.
 However, if you get behind on payments – and your payment history suggests that is a possibility – the lender could foreclose and you would lose your house.
 Big risk, big reward.

-Borrow From Retirement
+Borrow from Retirement

 If you borrow, you must pay the money back within five years.
-If you leave the money in the retirement account, it is protected against creditors should they come after you.
+If, instead, you leave the money in the retirement account, it is protected against creditors should they come after you.
 In other words, there is almost no reason to even consider this option, but it does exist.